 \section{Conclusion}

-We have presented \emph{Multi-chart flows}, a flow-based generative model for modelling data distributions on non-Euclidean manifolds.
-Recent works in this direction either encode the topology of the target manifold in the model's architecture, rely on operations that do not scale to moderate and high dimensions or can, in principle, only learn Euclidean manifolds.
-In contrast, our model can generalize to non-Euclidean manifolds, learning both their shape and probability densities residing on them.
-Some of the advantages of our model include faster convergence times and better optima compared to most Euclidean baselines.
-Shorter convergence times are not surprising since our model does not need a lot of capacity to learn subsets of the data manifold that have simpler (Euclidean) topology and optimization is also easier.
-Models employing ODEs and making use of local geometric information match and in cases, surpass the performance of our model.
-This is expected since geometric operations respect manifold topology, and therefore provide a strong inductive bias.
-Should the bias of these models, however, be incorrect it is detrimental to performance as the bias is served as a hard constraint.
-Furthermore, these models are inherently at a disadvantage regarding computational cost, since they rely on sequential solvers and do not take full advantage of parallelization.
-Against models with structural topological priors our model is slower both in wall-clock and convergence time but achieves better optima since it does not rely on classical projection techniques (such as the cylindrical projection as in the case of NCPS \cite{rezende20a}) which do not preserve topology.
+We have presented a flow-based framework for modelling data distributions on non-Euclidean manifolds.
+Recent works in this direction either encode the topology of the target manifold in the model's architecture, rely on operations that do not scale to high dimensions or can, in principle, only learn Euclidean manifolds.
+In contrast, our method can generalize to manifolds of higher dimensions and/or complex topology.
+Our approach can converge faster and to better optima compared to most baselines.
+Shorter convergence times are not surprising since our approach does not require a lot of capacity to learn subsets of the manifold with simpler topology.
+ODE-based models and models that exploit local geometry match or surpass the performance of our approach, since geometric operations respect manifold topology, therefore providing a strong inductive bias.
+However, these models are inherently at a disadvantage regarding computational cost and scalability, since they rely either on sequential solvers, not taking full advantage of parallelization or on approximations of local operators that become prohibitively expensive in higher dimensions.
+Against models with structural priors, our model converges faster and achieves better optima since it does not rely on classical projective maps (like the cylindrical projection used by \citet{rezende20a}) which do not preserve topology.